ncatlab/nlab-content/pages/9/8/5/1/1589/content.md

 >Freed: why do you call this conformal ?

-> Andr&#233;: (as far as I understand the reply he gives after my question) the usual covariance condition under Moebius group imposed on conformal nets is taken care of here by havin not intervals in the real line on the line but abstract intervals with maps between them being  embeddings.
+> Andr&eacute;: (as far as I understand the reply he gives after my question) the usual covariance condition under Moebius group imposed on conformal nets is taken care of here by havin not intervals in the real line on the line but abstract intervals with maps between them being  embeddings.
 The claim is that this automatically implies the right kind of covariance that is otherwise imposed by hand.